 The dependence of each species on the presence of others (for example, shade species)

-The occurrence of complementary species that complement each other spatially or temporally so that each ecological niche is filled.
+The occurrence of complementary species that complement each other spatially or temporally so that almost each ecological niche is filled.

 The natural community is thus to a certain extent "saturated" and foreign, introduced species can hardly invade, whereas they have much more of a chance to do so if the equilibrium is disturbed.
 For this reason, the long-distance transport of seeds plays a significant role in the spread of plants only in the case of areas that have not yet been colonized, for example in the case of young volcanic islands.